Ugly Diamonds Are Real...

 They want to honor tradition in their own way.

-Let’s just say it because it’s my observed fact….there are plenty of ugly diamonds on the market, and many brides and grooms do settle for less than their ideal diamond either in size or grade because of budget constraints.
-There’s just no reason for that in 2018.
+Let’s say it because it’s my observed fact that there are plenty of ugly diamonds on the market.
+Because of budget constraints, many brides and grooms settle for less than their ideal diamond, either in size or grade.

 Bottom line: Don’t settle for an ugly diamond, because it won’t get prettier with time.
 Choose a beautiful alternative if that’s what makes sense for you!

 Here’s some food for thought.

 Clear, sparkly diamonds are not within everyone’s reach, but custom design is available.
 Any tech-savvy jeweler worth their salt can make a custom ring for someone with CAD that is uniquely theirs and fits a reasonable budget.
 By appropriate, I mean 3-4 digits, not 5.

 Your love is unique, and your ring should be too.
 So it makes all the sense in the universe to invest in a custom design now and choose a gorgeous alternative sparkle or a unique colored stone that fits the budget.

 Your custom design can be designed so that the gemstone shape and size can be changed later.
 You can buy a certified, serialized, ethically sourced diamond with us anytime.
 I show my customers what their design would look like with different shapes on a big screen TV.
 Dreams become a visual reality.

 The technology of lab-created gemstones in this day and age is stellar, and it makes sense to explore your options before deciding.